WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Figure 4: Select the desired Manufacturer and Microscope file from those available in the repository.
+  Figure 4: Select the desired manufacturer and Microscope file from those available in the Repository/Home folder.

 A.3 Adding and Editing Hardware components to the Canvas
 ========================================================